Reinpal/reinpal.github.io/work/_posts/2014-11-15-wundertuete.md

 cover-image-retina: ../../assets/dist/wundertuete/img/wundertuete_business_cards_rain-large_x2.jpg
 ---

-At FH-Joanneum one of the main objectives during the 4th semester is to found a &#x201E;virtual&#x201C; Design-Agency.
+At FH Joanneum one of the main objectives during the 4th semester is to found a &#x201E;virtual&#x201C; Design-Agency.
 To do so we gathered up in small groups and began to think about the rough direction in which we wanted to head.

 The initial team-building session went pretty quickly as we all pretty much already knew with whom we wanted to work with.
 Our team consisted of 6 people, namely Barbara Gundl, Jakob Listabarth, Lukas Kollmann, Thomas Mirnig, Felix Pichler (Make sure to check out their portfolios too!) and myself.
 Our skill-set was set up pretty broadly so we decided to focus on Corporate- and Webdesign.
 We all knew where our strengths were, so it was kind of a no-brainer who was responsible for what.

 ## First things first

-Within the first few weeks we had to plan the strategy and other business related things e.g finding a target group, financial planning and of course the Corporate Identity of our company.
+Within the first few weeks we had to plan the strategy and other business related things e.g. finding a target group, financial planning and of course the Corporate Identity of our company.
 These decision acted as a solid base for the future projects we wanted to tackle.

 Given that we are a homogeneous bunch of creative and fun people, we wanted to reflect that into our identity.
 We came up with the name &#x201E;Wundert&#xFC;te&#x201C; which is German for &#x201E;jamboree bag&#x201C; or &#x201E;grab bag&#x201C;.

 &gt;You never know what you&#x2019;re gonna get, but you&#x2019;ll love it.

-The key characteristics of a Wundert&#xFC;te which we applied to our own Corporate Identity.
 Individual solutions and concepts for every client was our premise.
 Combined with our mission statement &#x201E;We make Ideas visible&#x201C;, we made sure that our clients will get what they want, even if they didn&#x2019;t exactly knew what they were looking for.

 So there we were, Wundert&#xFC;te, a collective of young and aspiring designers just waiting to get our hands on everything related to Branding in combination with Webdesign and Development.